 KAA Gent is often referred to by its second name: the Buffalos.
 At every match, you will hear the entire audience chant ‘Buffalo!
 Buffalo!
 KAA Gent!’ from the bleachers.
 This has been a tradition ever since the 1920s.
 The head of an Indian chieftain was first featured on the flag of KAA Gent in 1924.
 In 2001, Ben became the team’s mascot on and around the field.
 He was joined by Mel in 2010.
 How though did the image of a Native American find its way to Ghent?
 And how should we deal with it when placed within a modern-day context?

-The word ‘Buffalo!’ as a cheer has its origins in 1895, when the famed American Barnum & Bailey Circus featuring William Cody, aka Buffalo Bill, first visited the city of Ghent.
-It those times, it was typical for European circuses to feature a ‘Cowboys and Indians’ show with the intention of introducing European audiences to life in the Wild West.
+The word ‘Buffalo!’ as a cheer has its origins in 1906, when the famed American Barnum & Bailey Circus featuring William Cody, aka Buffalo Bill, visited the city of Ghent.
+In the spirit of the times, characterized by a romanticized exoticism, the scene of "cowboys" and "Indians"was performed in the circus with the intention of introducing European audiences to life in the Wild West.
 During the show, the audience was encouraged to shout the words ‘Buffalo!
 Buffalo!’.
 Impressed by Cody’s tour of Belgium, a group of students in Ghent introduced the yell into student life, even welcoming King Albert to the University of Ghent by cheering ‘Buffalo!
 Buffalo!’ in 1913.

 During the 1920 Olympic games in Antwerp, the Belgian athlete Omar Smet, who was a member of the KAA Gent athletic department, responded to the rhythmical cheering of the American delegation with the student yell ‘Buffalo!
 Buffalo!’
 Together with him, KAA Gent was subsequently given its alias: ‘The Buffalos’.
 The association used this name for the first time in the 1921 edition of its journal, and the head of an Indian chieftain first appeared on the supporters’ flag of the KAA Gent football club in 1924

-Nevertheless, many years passed between Buffalo Bill’s visit to Belgium in 1895 and KAA Gent’s decision to use an Indian chieftain as a logo within an athletic context in the early 1920s.
-The population of Ghent associated this circus, which visited Ghent in both 1895 and 1906, with the Sioux tribe and the conspicuous feather headdresses worn by the Indian chiefs who performed in the circus together with Cody the cowboy.
+Nevertheless, many years passed between Buffalo Bill’s visit to Belgium in 1906 and the use of an Indian chieftain as a logo within a sports context in the early 1920s.
+The population of Ghent associated this circus, which visited Ghent in 1906, with the Sioux tribe and the conspicuous feather headdresses worn by the Indian chiefs who performed in the circus together with Cody the cowboy.
 That is the story of how the image of a Native American was introduced into the sports culture of the city of Ghent.

 KAA Gent is aware of the public debate in American society around the use of stereotypical images and caricatures of Native Americans by sports associations.